ArminKardan/quickengine/1-12-qe-front-globals-loginbyemail.md

 ```

-Use this utility to enable international login flows using email in `xwebsite` blocks.
+Use this utility to enable international login flows using email in `XWebsite` blocks.